dancurator/dancurator/README.md

 ### Hi there 👋

 - 👯 My name is Danil, I'm the curator.
-This is my GitHub page where you can find homeworks and stuff.
+This is my GitHub page where you can find homework and stuff.

 - 🤔 I honestly don't know what to write here so I'll just let it be.